 - Hit Done.

-3. View Recent– Just like you add to Pocket, you can view the recently added link using shortcuts.
-Just open the SHortcuts app and follow the steps below:
+3. View Recent– Just like you add something to Pocket with the help of a custom-shortcut, you can also view the most recently added link on Pocket.
+For this, you need to open the Shortcuts app and follow the steps below:

 - Search for ‘Get items from Pocket’ and bring it to the front.